airalab/learning-center/en/lesson_4_wallet.md

 # Ethereum Wallet - Lesson 4

-In this lesson we are going to create `SharesSale` contract to sell some DAO shares (in exchange for ETH).
+We are going to create `SharesSale` contract to sell some DAO shares (in exchange for ETH) in this lesson.

 Find the `Factory Core` -> `Aira BuilderShareSale` builder address.
 Please check previous lessons if you don't know how to do that.